fo-fo/ngin/README.md

 Sorry about the hardcoded paths, they will be eventually made configurable.

-The path of the engine source code must not contain spaces.
-An error will be given by CMake if this is the case.

 ### Configuring

 To configure the build, open a command line window at Ngin's directory and execute `initialize-build`.
 This will create a directory called `build`, and use CMake to configure the Release and Debug builds within it. **Note that this step needs to be executed only once.** It only needs to be re-executed if the `build` directory is removed (e.g. if the build becomes corrupted for some reason, or you want to do a clean rebuild).

+**NOTE:** The path of the engine source code must not contain spaces.
+An error will be given by CMake if this is the case.

 ### Building